frederic-perez/AmE-dictionary/dictionary.md

 __Rocky Mountain Empire__ ?
 WY, UT, CO,NM, NE,KS.
 __Rotarian__
 __Roto-Rooter__
-__SAT__ A standardized test widely used for college admissions in the United States, competitor to the ACT.
-__SAT__ _Trademark_ (in the US) A test of a student's verbal and mathematical skills, used for admission to American colleges.
+__SAT__ :two: _Trademark_ (in the US) A test of a student's verbal and mathematical skills, used for admission to American colleges, competitor to the ACT.
 __Sam Browne belt__
 __Semper fi__ :two::shit:
 __Sen.__ (pl.
 Sens.) _Sen.Bernie Sanders._